-After reading One Duck Stuck by Phyllis Root, you can bring this book to life for preschool children by creating your very own “muck” for sensory play.
-Our kids loved helping to mix up this sensory recipe as much as exploring its properties.
+After a fun read aloud with One Duck Stuck by Phyllis Root, (illustrations by Jane Chapman), you can bring this satisfying counting book to life for preschool children by creating your very own “muck” for sensory play.
+Our kids loved helping to mix up this sensory bin recipe as much as exploring its properties.

 - 1 and 1/2 cup cornstarch

 Mix the cornstarch and cocoa together; add water.
 Stir or whisk until the muck is blended well.

 We are adapting a traditional recipe for oobleck which is a non-newtonian fluid.
 It pours and oozes like a liquid but acts as a solid when pressure is added.
 Cocoa makes the oobleck into the perfect muck-like mud mixture, yet all ingredients are edible if you have children who are still tasting during sensory exploration.

 We added our duck first.
 At first the weight of the toy kept the duck on the surface of the muck, but slowly he started to sink in and get stuck in the muck (just like in the book)!
 Sticking the animals into the muck and pulling them back out to save them are fantastic playful fine motor practice!

 The children loved saying his line from the book (“Help!
 Help!
 Who can help?”) as we added the other animal helpers in order.